BoHuang2018/hpc-htc-demo-stocks/README.md

 which deploys a high-throughput-computing (htc) cluster with HTCondor and do simulation for four stocks (AMZN, GOOG, FB, NLFX) with random walk process and Monte-Carlo (1000 simulations for each stock).

-#### To present the power of HTC-cluster on GCP, we do change on the following aspects:
+### What we will do

-1. ##### Increase the subjects of simulation to thousands stocks (all companies listed on Nasdaq) We would go through all companies listed on Nasdaq, the current amount is 8851.
+1. #### Scale up to thousands stocks (all companies listed on Nasdaq) We would go through all companies listed on Nasdaq, the current amount is 8856 (updated per day).
 For each stock, it will do 1000 random-walk simulations, it says near nine million simulations all together.
    By my Macbook pro (2.8 GHz Core i7, 16 GB RAM), the whole process takes over three hours.
-On GCP, we will build a HTC-cluster consists of
-   34 virtual-machines, and shrink the working time to around 6 minutes.

-2. ##### Download the historical data by given time interval instead of using stored data The original example use a fixed historical data with fixed time interval.
-This repository allows each working machine in the cluster to call the API, pandas_datareader, to downloaded the historical stock prices from Yahoo.
-The time interval would be set by parameters
-   "start_date" and "end_date".
+We will see the HTC cluster on GCP does such work in just minutes.

-3. ##### Size of the cluster is adjustable
+2. #### Adjust size of the cluster
-   The original example fixes size of the HTC-cluster as six virtual machines: one central manager, one jobs submiter and four workers.
+   The original example fixes size of the HTC-cluster as six virtual machines: one central manager, one jobs submitter and four workers.
-   In this example, users can set number of the machines.
+   In this repository, users can set number of the machines.
 Though, please estimate cost of the machines.
 For example, I used 400 predefined n1-standard-1 virtual machines and 400 preemptible n1-standard-1 virtual machines.
 The cluster took around 3 minutes to do simulation for all 8851 companies listed on Nasdaq, current price for n1-standard-1 is 0.0475$ and 0.01$ per machine per hour for predefined and preemptible respectively, then cost for the 3 minutes work was 1.15$ (= 3 x 400 / 60 x (0.0475 + 0.01)), in addition, it costed money for used RAM of those machines.

+3. #### Speed further up by parallel computing
+   We can speed further up by using more VMs and more advanced VMs.
+For example, it will run faster if it allocates n1-standard-4 instead of n1-standard-1.
+But the cost will fly up.
+   Parallel computing helps.
+Since we use n1-standard-4 VMs, we should run computation in 4 parallel processes.
+In my recent test, it allocated eight n1-standard-4 VMs, did 4-processing in each VMs.
+It took only 290 seconds.
+   While it took 360 seconds with 32 n1-standard-4 VMs but single processing per machine.

 ### Architecture and process of this reporsitory
 ![architecture and process](https://github.com/BoHuang2018/hpc-htc-demo-stocks/blob/master/HPC-HTC-DEMO-STOCKS.png)